P2-718na/ALICE-simulation/README.md

 ### NOTE: Building ROOT application with CMake
 I run into some trouble while trying to compile ROOT with CMake.
-I think the solution is just to use the latest version of ROOT (at least version 6.18, I tested it on 6.24).
+I think the solution is just to use the latest version of ROOT (at least version 6.18, I tested it out on 6.24).
 If you encounter any other problem, good luck.

 ## Running